DVMOffice/TopicOutcomes/FIREBASE_SETUP.md

 Open `http://localhost:5500` in your browser.

-1. On the login screen, click **"Administrator access"** (small link near the bottom) and enter the admin code from Step 4.
+1. On the sign-in screen, click **"Administrator access"** (small link near the bottom) and enter the admin code from Step 4.
 2. You'll land on **`admin.html`**.
 3. In the **"Import data from Excel"** section, upload your two files:
    - `Topicinstructor_master_list.xlsx`
    - `Instructorsemails_list.xlsx`
-4. Click **"Analyze files"**.
-Nothing uploads yet — you'll see a list of any instructor names that couldn't be matched automatically (e.g. an initials-only entry like "CK"), each with a dropdown.
-Pick the right instructor for each one (or leave it as "keep as a new instructor" if that's correct).
-5. Click **"Confirm and import"**.
-You'll see progress on screen (how many instructors, how many topics, how many rows were excluded for being labs/exams/lunch/holidays).
+4. Click **"Import and upload to Firestore"**.
+You'll see a summary (how many instructors, how many topics, how many rows excluded, and how many instructor slots need review).

-That's it — there's no separate script to run.
+5. Whenever you have time, use **"Review topics"** on the same page to fix any placeholder instructors — one topic at a time, with an "Accept" button per topic.
+Nothing is lost between visits.

 ---